Swannington Upgate Common

 Swannington Upgate Common is a 20.5 ha biological Site of Special Scientific Interest north-west of Norwich in Norfolk, England.

 This site has varied habitats including glacial sands and gravels, peat, dry and wet heath, woodland, grassland, ponds and a stream.
 There is a wide range of breeding birds.

 The site is open to the public.

+Land ownership

+All land within Swannington Upgate Common SSSI is owned by the local authority.